 A few highlights of my time at Glasgow include: winning the Best Research Supervisor Award in the Student-Led Teaching Awards; co-leading a British Council funded project to support an Iraqi university to embed student-led curricula across the institution; becoming Associate Editor (Europe) for the International Journal for Academic Development; establishing the Active Student Participation in Education Network (ASPEN) the first network of its kind for staff and students, attracting international interest.

 I moved to the University of Edinburgh in February 2017 as a Senior Lecturer in Student Engagement in the Institute for Academic Development (IAD).
-My role involves providing professional development for staff in the form of teaching on the Postgraduate Certificate in Academic Practice, and mentoring colleagues applying for the Edinburgh Teaching Award (EdTA).
-I also sit on assessment panels for the EdTA.
-Part of my role involves leading a great team of staff in IAD who support colleagues to enhance their programme and course design, including running ELDeR course design workshops in collaboration with Information Services, and running Board of Studies Training in collaboration with Academic Services.
+My role involves providing professional development for staff in the form of teaching on the Postgraduate Certificate in Academic Practice.
+I mentor colleagues applying for the Edinburgh Teaching Award (EdTA).
+I also sit on assessment panels for the award.
+Part of my role involves leading a great team of staff who support colleagues to enhance their programme and course design, including running course design workshops in collaboration with Information Services, and running Board of Studies Training in collaboration with Academic Services.
 I also lead the IAD team that organises the annual University of Edinburgh Learning and Teaching Conference.
 Another significant area of my work focuses on a range of initiatives I lead to promote student engagement including the Edinburgh Network: Growing Approaches to Genuine Engagement (Engage) network for staff and students to share good practice in student engagement.
 I also ran the coffee and cake conversations initiative last year in an attempt to try to enhance belonging and engagement in Schools by matching groups of staff and students to go for coffee and conversations together.
 Several colleagues have since established their own version of these schemes in their Schools, which is really encouraging.
 I have also launched a series of ‘EngagEd in…’ booklets about aspects of student engagement to support staff in enhancing their practice, and several further booklets are in preparation.
 A member of my team leads the University’s Teaching Matters blog, which is a fantastic resource for sharing good teaching practice across the University whether focused on student engagement or on many other key topics – the University can be proud of this blog and associated videos and podcasts, which grab the attention of many colleagues in other universities when they hear of it.